THC-Software/ClubService/README.md

 ## Authorization

-The authentication is done in the API gateway, in the tennisclub service we only verify that the user is allowed to perform the action based on the tennis club they are part of and/or the account they have.
+The authentication is done in the API gateway, in the tennis club service we only verify that the user is allowed to perform the action based on the tennis club they are part of and/or the account they have.
-Example: Member can only change details for his own account, Admin can only lock members that are part of same tennisclub and so on.
+Example: Member can only change details for his own account, Admin can only lock members that are part of same tennis club and so on.
 Since C# wants to always verify the JWT, e.g. expiration date, and the API Gateway already verifies that, we implemented our own middleware (ClubService.API/JwtClaimsMiddleware.cs), this allows us to change the behaviour of how the JWT is handled.

 ## CI/CD + Development

-For the whole project we used Sonarcloud with a github runner pipeline that automatically runs sonarcloud + all of the tests.
+For the whole project we used Sonarcloud with a github runner pipeline that automatically runs sonarcloud + all the tests.
 The main branch was locked and pull requests + code reviews were done for each merge to main.
 Furthermore, the pipeline had to run and pass the quality gates set in sonarcloud.

 Files:\
-.github/workflows/ci.yml\
+`.github/workflows/ci.yml`\
-.github/workflows/cd.yml
+`.github/workflows/cd.yml`

 ## Infrastructure